rhysd/action-setup-vim/README.md

 Vim and Neovim are installed in the home directory (`$HOME/vim` and `$HOME/nvim`) and `bin` directories are added to `$PATH`.

-A real-world example is [a workflow in clver-f.vim][clever-f-workflow].
+A real-world example is [a workflow in clever-f.vim][clever-f-workflow].

 ## Outputs